 Because it is their task to remain in closest contact with the masses in order to influence the latter continually in a revolutionary sense.
 However, mere agitation and propaganda, even the best, is not sufficient for the revolutionary influencing of the masses.
 For this purpose the masses require their own revolutionary experience.
-They can obtain essential elements of this experience in the Labour Party, even though the latter be directed by reformists.
+They can obtain essential elements of this experience in the Labor Party, even though the latter be directed by reformists.
 In that case the masses, after their disappointments will learn to know the reasonable role of the petty-bourgeois reformists, and that is very important.
-Furthermore, they will gain valuable experience in the independent political organisation of the working class.
+Furthermore, they will gain valuable experience in the independent political organization of the working class.

-The ideas of class and class consciousness should be inculcated as thoroughly as possible in the masses of the American working class by the preparatory campaign of the Communists for the formation of a Labour Party.
+The ideas of class and class consciousness should be inculcated as thoroughly as possible in the masses of the American working class by the preparatory campaign of the Communists for the formation of a Labor Party.
 This is not to be done abstractly, for it would have no success in this manner, but in immediate connection with the most urgent everyday demands of the workers.
-The Communists should induce the working masses to present these demands to the reformists and to the leaders of the La Follette organisations and to call upon them for joint action with the Workers Party.
+The Communists should induce the wording masses to present these demands to the reformists and to the leaders of the LaFollette organizations and to call upon them for joint action with the Workers Party.
 Should they accept or reject such proposals - sooner or later the traitors will expose themselves.
-After every such instance, the masses of workers will, however, more and more clearly realise the necessity of an independent class Party of their own.
-And if they do not yet recognise the Communist Party as this class party they will still feel that the slogan of a Labour Party is the consequence of all their everyday demands, and thus this slogan gains vital mass power.
-This fight will require persevering energy and much pa-
+After every such instance, the masses of workers will, however, more and more clearly realize the necessity of an independent class Party of their own.
+And if they do not yet recognize the Communist Party as this class party they will still feel that the slogan of a Labor Party is the consequence of all their everyday demands, and thus this slogan gains vital mass power.

 This fight will require persevering energy and much patience.
-It would be a mistake for us to begin too prematurely with the organisational measures for the formation of the Labour Party.
-This could only give the La Follette crowd a trump card in their fight against the Labour Party movement and aid them to reconsolidate their own ranks.
-We, however, should on the contrary drive an ever deeper wedge into the La Follette movement.
-Of course, the entire organised mass of workers will not join upon the formation of such a Labour Party, but at best only a section.
-But the conditions for the successful formation are not ripe as long as there is not a firm mass basis of trade union support.
-The majority of the Central Committee was quite right in emphasising this point.
-If the Workers Party were merely to be combined with the organisations sympathising with it, no Labour Party could be formed from this combination.
+It would be a mistake for us to begin too prematurely with the organizational measures for the formation of the Labor Party.
+This could only give the LaFollette crowd a and aid them to reconsolidate their own ranks.
+We, however, should on the contrary drive an ever deeper wedge into the LaFollette movement.
+Of course, the entire organized mass of workers will not join upon, the formation of such a Labor Party, but at best only a section.
+But the conditions for the successful formation are not rips as long as there is not a firm mass basis of trade union support.
+The majority of the Central Committee was quite right in emphasizing this point.
+If the Workers Party were merely to be combined with the organizations sympathizing with it, no Labor Party could be formed from this combination.

-It may be that the mass support for the idea of the Labour Party will reveal itself so strongly in some cities and even in some states, that organisational measures can be taken without further hesitation.
-The formation of the National Labour Party should be advised against until at least 500,0000 organised workers are definitely won over to it.
+It may be that the mass support for the idea of the Labor Party will reveal itself so strongly in some cities and even in some states, that organizational measures can- be taken without further hesitation.
+The formation of the National Labor Party should be advised against until at least 500,000 organized workers are definitely won over to it.